nicklockwood/layout/README.md

         super.viewWillLayoutSubviews()

-        // Ensure layout is updated after screen rotation, etc self.layoutNode?.update()
+        // Ensure layout is updated after screen rotation, etc self.layoutNode?.view.frame = self.bounds
     }
 }
 ```

-This method of integration does not provide the automatic live reloading feature for local XML files, nor the Red Box debugging interface - both of those are implemented internally by the `LayoutViewController`.
+This method of integration does not provide the live reloading feature for local XML files, nor the Red Box debugging interface - both of those are implemented internally by the `LayoutViewController`.

 If you are using some fancy architecture like [Viper](https://github.com/MindorksOpenSource/iOS-Viper-Architecture) that splits up view controllers into sub-components, you may find that you need to bind a `LayoutNode` to something other than a `UIView` or `UIViewController` subclass.
 In that case you can use the `bind(to:)` method, which will connect the node's outlets, actions and delegates to the specified owner object, but won't attempt to mount the view or view controllers.

 The `mount(in:)` and `bind(to:)` methods may each throw an error if there is a problem with your XML markup, or in an expression's syntax or symbols.

-These errors are not expected to occur in a correctly implemented layout - they typically only happen if you have made a mistake in your code - so for release builds it should be OK to suppress them with `try!` or `try?` (assuming you've tested your app properly before releasing it!).
+These errors are not expected to occur in a correctly implemented layout - they typically only happen if you have made a mistake in your code - so for release builds it should be OK to suppress them with `try!` or `try?` (assuming you've tested your app properly before releasing it).

 If you are loading XML templates from an external source, you might prefer to catch and log these errors instead of allowing them to crash or fail silently, as there is a greater likelihood of an error making it into production if templates and native code are updated independently.